wrtcoder/fwup/README.md

 On systems without the function strptime(), a version from Google is included that is distributed under the Apache 2.0 license.

+The examples pull in Buildroot which is GPLv2+ licensed.
+The `examples` directory is for documentation purposes only and is not required for using `fwup`.